Content and Form of This Book

 What is this going to look like?
-I describe this project as a hypertext, which may not mean much without an additional explanation (since the whole internet can be seen one big hypertext).
+I describe this project as a hypertext, which might not mean much without an additional explanation (since the whole internet can be seen one big hypertext).
 While many texts available online contain links, those usually lead to places outside of the texts they are embedded in.
-In contrast, ideas I develop here will be connected with each other more than with ideas on the outside.
+In contrast, ideas I will develop here are going to be connected with each other more than with ideas on the outside.

-About this project: Me, Looking for Meaning.
+About this project: Start page